oracle-livelabs/database/kubernetes-for-oracledbas/deploy-application/deploy-application.md

 ## Task 10: Delete the Microservice Application

 While you could delete the individual resources manually, or by using the *manifest file*, another way to delete this Microservice Application is to delete the *namespace* it is deployed in.
+This is the equivalent of dropping a schema from the database.

 1. Delete the `ords` *Namespace*: